co3carbonate/live-counting-extension/README.md

   - Feature: Disable browser Ctrl+0 (zoom reset) shortcut
   - Changed the element modification detection system to use MutationObserver instead of MutationEvents
   - Feature: Disable username links
+- v1.5
+  - Added tooltips to every option for clear information on what they do